 The appointment of Quique Setien as Barcelona manager in January was supposed to herald the start of an exciting new era at the Camp Nou.

-But underwhelming performances in La Liga coupled with a disappointing result in the Champions League against Napoli and defeat to Real Madrid in March's Clasico quickly saw the shine taken off Setien’s arrival at the club.
+But defeats to Athletic Bilbao in the Copa Del Rey and to Real Madrid in March's Clasico quickly saw the shine taken off Setien’s arrival at the club.

 Hennes Weisweiler – May 1975 – April 1976